Harithmetic1/fy_blog/src/content/posts/week 15.md

 Laura Barber, and Ms. Siobhan Mcniff from the Center of Academic Success on different topics that will help us with academic writing.
 Ms. Laura Barber gave an insightful session on referencing and citing correctly using the Harvard Referencing Architecture.
-We had a fun Kahoot! game that made me realise that my knowledge of referencing and citations was limited.
+We had a fun Kahoot!
+A game that made me realise that my knowledge of referencing and citations was limited.